 He reconvened the E Street Band in New York in May for another month of sessions.
 These were a little more productive, with "My Hometown" making the final cut and "Pink Cadillac," "Stand on It," and "Janey Don’t You Lose Heart" also eventually being used as B-sides.

 A handful of one-off sessions in late 1983 produced "Bobby Jean" and "No Surrender."
-But even though they had enough for a full release – and the outtakes that surfaced on Tracks and the bonus disc on The Essential Bruce Springsteen showed that there was more than enough stellar material in the can – by February 1984 there was still something missing: the sure-fire hit single.
+By February 1984, they had enough for a full release – and the outtakes that surfaced on Tracks and the bonus disc on The Essential Bruce Springsteen showed that there was more than enough stellar material in the can – but there was still something missing: the sure-fire hit single.
 Manager Jon Landau did his time-honored duty, and demanded that his client write something that would guarantee radio airplay.

 Furious that nothing was good enough, Springsteen channeled all of his frustrations onto the page.
 But it worked.
 "Dancing in the Dark," with its synth hook and rock-solid groove, was exactly what Landau wanted and the last track recorded for the album.
 Now it was time to figure out which songs to make the final cut.

-While it’s a stretch to call Born in the U.S.A. a concept album, it’s clear that the 12 tracks were chosen because of the way they fit together.
+It’s a stretch to call Born in the U.S.A. a concept album, but it’s clear that the 12 tracks were chosen because of the way they fit together.
 Personal, social and sexual politics often intertwine within the songs, from the cheap-thrill seekers who run afoul of the law in "Darlington County" to the economic hardships that end a relationship in "Downbound Train."